Takeno/mtg-policy-changes/ipg.md

 January 19, 2018

-1.4: Allows shuffling suring a backup to remove certain types of knowledge.
+1.4: Allows shuffling during a backup to remove certain types of knowledge.

 2.4: The error actually has to be part of the mulligan process not just during it.